 A destination with spectacular historical treasures

 Strolling with your guide in these charming narrow streets full of history, you will discover many examples of Afro-Brazilian culture.
-Numerous craft shops, percussion or capoeira schools, painters, sculptors and other artists, a whole world will be displayed before you, proof of the exceptional cultural vitality of this place.
+Numerous craft shops, percussion or capoeira schools, painters, sculptors and other artists – a whole other world will be displayed before you, proof of the exceptional cultural vitality of this place.

-During the second visit, you will continue discovering the city down to the waterfront and to the port.
-It is connected to the historical district by a surprising public elevator, the Elevador Lacerda, dating from the end of the 19th century and offering a breathtaking panoramic view over the bay.
-Notably the Mercado Modelo, a large building erected on the waterfront in which are grouped many craftsmen and souvenir sellers, an ideal place to do some shopping.
+During the second visit, you will continue exploring the city down to the waterfront and to the port.
+It is connected to the historical district by a unique public elevator, the Elevador Lacerda, dating from the end of the 19th century and offering a breathtaking panoramic view over the bay.
+Notably the Mercado Modelo, a large building erected on the waterfront in which many craftsmen and souvenir sellers ply their trades, an ideal place for some shopping.

-Then on further north along the Itapagipe peninsula to visit the “Sacred Hill”, which houses the church Nosso Senhor de Bonfim.
-This high place of worship of Bahian Catholicism is one of the most important in the country.
+Further North along the Itapagipe peninsula, you will visit the “Sacred Hill”, which houses the Nosso Senhor de Bonfim church .
+This high place of worship is one of the most important Catholic sites in the country.
 It is easily recognized with its thousands of fitas, famous lucky ribbons dedicated to the local saint.
-With their myriad colours, they will make wonderful gifts to take back to France!
+With their myriad of colours, they make wonderful gifts to take home!

-Other visits also planned, such as the Dique do Tororo, a lake on which stands imposing coloured statues of the principal saints of Candomblé.
-You can also admire the architecture of the famous Fort Mont Serrat, as well as the first lighthouse of the Americas in Barraun
+Other visits include the Dique do Tororó, a lake on which stand imposing statues of the principal saints of Candomblé.
+You can also admire the architecture of the famous Forte de Monte Serrat, as well as the first lighthouse of the Americas in Barraun.

 Salvador is a metropolis on a human scale.
-It adapts to your rhythm and your desires thanks to the many activities you can do here.
-Here are some ideas.
+It adapts to your rhythm and your desires, due to the vast array of activities, sites and things to do.

 Looking for a place to relax ?
-This town has tens of kms of beautiful beaches, with long stretches of sand or small rocky coves : at the southern end of town, the Barra beach in the chic quarter has warm waters, bright sun umbrellas and the old lighthouse.
-At Itapuã, you can enjoy the beach in the shade of the coconut trees for a lazy afternoon eating acarajé, delicious shrimp donuts sold by the Bahians dressed in their traditional costumes.
+This town has tens of kms of beautiful beaches, with long stretches of sand or small rocky coves.
+At the southern end of town, the Barra beach in the more chic quarter has warm waters, bright sun umbrellas and a beautiful old lighthouse.
+At Itapuã, you can enjoy the beach in the shade of the coconut trees for a lazy afternoon eating “acarajé”, delicious shrimp donuts sold by the Bahians dressed in their traditional costumes.

-If you like art and nature, rendez-vous in the Pituaçu parc to wander, run or bike round this preserved ecosystem decorated with 800 modern sculptures.
-An even more exotic excursion will take you to the Itaparica island, Famous for its superb coral reefs and fishing villages.
-It’s easy to get to, take a regular boat crossing from the lower end of town.
+If you like art and nature, rendez-vous in the Pituaçu park to wander, run or bike round this preserved ecosystem decorated with 800 modern sculptures.
+An even more exotic excursion will take you to the Itaparica island, famous for its superb coral reefs and fishing villages.
+It’s easy to get to, just take a regular boat crossing from the lower end of town.

-If you enjoy good food you will love the famous Bahian cuisine with its regional specialties such as the Acarajes, the Moqueca de Peixe, and the bobo de camarao.
-And why not a good caipirinha, The national cocktail made with cachaca and lemon juice ?
-To be drunk in moderation but while dancing to the rhythm of the local bands.
+If you enjoy good food, you will love the famous Bahian cuisine with its regional specialties such as Acarajé, Moqueca de Peixe, and Bobo de camarão.
+Why not try a good caipirinha, the national cocktail made with cachaça and lemon juice; to be drunk while dancing to the sounds of the local bands!

-If you’re lucky, you can see the Olodum, band play, they invented the now famous batucada, a percussion parade with an unusual and enchanting rhythm.
+If you are lucky, you might see Olodum play, they invented the now famous batucada, a percussion parade with an unusual and enchanting rhythm.
 It takes place two Tuesdays per month during the local winter (European summer) in the Pelourinho quarter.
 In this same quarter you can attend a mass at 6pm every evening accompanied by a batuque at the Nossa Senhora do Rosario dos Pretos church.